-We have updated our data protection procedures to reflect new EU legislation that comes into effect on the 25th May 2018.
+We have updated our data protection procedures to reflect new EU legislation that came into effect on the 25th May 2018.
 The new law is known as GDPR or the General Data Protection Regulation.
 This regulation applies not only to EU based organisations, but also to anyone who has customers or contacts in the EU.
 We won’t be changing the ways in which we use your personal data, but we will be reviewing our data protection policies and procedures to ensure that you have greater rights, a greater understanding and more control over how your personal data is used and how we contact you.
 Your personal data and privacy is a priority to us and we will only collect and use your data to help improve the service that you receive from us.
 The lawful basis or legal grounds for us processing your individual data is to undertake a ‘public task for the purposes of education and/ or safeguarding.’

 Why do we need to collect your data and how will it be used?

 To help us to improve the service that you receive from us

 To share TNCP service updates, newsletters and general marketing

 To communicate and share information in regards to individual packages of support; the coordination of activities, groups and events and community services.